Welcome to the Spanish Program

 Student Activities and Opportunities

 Students studying Spanish at LSU will have opportunities to interact with students and faculty members from various Hispanic countries.
 You may consider, for example, joining the Spanish Student Club and meeting classmates and friends at the Spanish Table.
 Qualifying students will be able to join the honorary Spanish language society Sigma Delta Pi.
-Outstanding undergraduates majoring in Spanish can apply for the James M. Smith, Jr. Endowed Scholarship.
-Outstanding graduating seniors can apply for the Corinne L. Saucier scholarship for graduate study in Spanish.
+Outstanding undergraduates majoring in Spanish can apply for the James M. Smith, Jr. Endowed Scholarship and majors and minors attending study abroad programs can apply for the Maria I. Duke Dos-Santos scholarship.

 New Spanish Graduate Minor